-As another sign of true legitimacy, on March 14, 2007 the New York Times published a crossword in which to solve the puzzle, one had first to note that the clue for 28 DOWN was "March 14, to Mathematicians," to which the answer is PIDAY.
-Moreover, roughly a dozen other characters in the puzzle are PI - for example, the clue for 5 DOWN was "More pleased" with the six character answer HAP π ER.
-The puzzle is reproduced in [12].
-Finally, in March 2009, the US Congress resolution H.RES.224 actually made PiDay an official annual national event!
+In another sign of true legitimacy, on March 14, 2007 the New York Times published a crossword in which to solve the puzzle, one had first to note that the clue for 28 DOWN was "March 14, to Mathematicians," to which the answer is PIDAY.
+Moreover, roughly a dozen other characters in the puzzle are PI-for example, the clue for 5 DOWN was "More pleased" with the six character answer HAPTER.
+The puzzle is reproduced in [14].